ros-controls/ros2_control_demos/example_9/doc/userdoc.rst

    .. code-block:: shell

-    sudo apt-get install ros-rolling-gazebo-ros2-control ros-rolling-ign-ros2-control
+    sudo apt-get install ros-rolling-gazebo-ros2-control ros-rolling-gz-ros2-control

-   or build from source by adding the following repositories to your workspace
+   At the time of writing, the package ``ros-rolling-ros-gz`` is not released yet.
+Build it from source by adding the following repositories to your workspace

    .. code-block:: shell